clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     :question:
     Determine the allele frequency for all non-artifact variants ??? note
         IGV uses all reads available in the bamfile, no filtering except duplicate reads is applied by default.
-Therefor the calculated "raw" allele frequency from IGV does not always correlate with the AF found in vcf-files since callers filters and weights reads before calculating AF.
+Therefore the calculated "raw" allele frequency from IGV does not always correlate with the AF found in vcf-files since callers performe additional filtering of reads before calculating AF.

 !!!
 TIP